 Anton retired from teaching at the end of 2010.
 Since then he co-supervised two PhD students on the topics of social capital and village governance in West Kalimantan, and the East Java mud volcano.
 He also co-edited a performing arts issue of Inside Indonesia to coincide with the 2016 OzAsia Festival.

-A plaque was attached to the beautiful Javanese Pendopo building to commemorate Anton's service to Flinders.
-The Pendopo was a gift to the University from Anton and his wife Kadar, to promote Indonesian studies.
+A plaque was attached to the beautiful Javanese Pendopo building and the gamelan which were gifts to the University from Anton and his wife Kadar, to promote Indonesian studies.